Harvard College Research Program (HCRP)

 - Summer HCRP: Optional.
 Students whose projects require necessary, non–cost-of-living research expenses may request up to $500 in supplemental funding by completing the Budget Form and a brief Budget Narrative (maximum one page).
 Most projects conducted on or near campus do not require additional funding.
 This section will appear by election.

-- Spring (research for credit):(Required only for students taking research for credit).
+- Fall or SPRING (research for credit): (Required only for students taking research for credit).
 If this section appears in your application, complete:

 - Confirm that the faculty member has agreed to host and support your project